 Effective immediately the following precautions and procedures have been implemented:

-Beginning April 19, the Ontario government has changed the restrictions on funeral homes and cemeteries in Ontario in order to help stop the spread of COVID-19.
+Beginning July 16, the Ontario government has further loosened the restrictions on funeral homes and cemeteries in our province as we enter Step 3 of the reopening framework.

-If there are more than 10 people who wish to say their goodbyes, multiple groups of 10 are allowed to come to the funeral home as long as there is no overlap, we know the name of each guest at least 24 hours ahead of time and there are at least 15 minutes in between each grouping.
+In order to follow government restrictions, gatherings will be limited to up to 40 (at Annette)/50 (at Bathurst) people at a time in a visitation suite.
 When coming for a visitation, guests are asked to maintain physical distancing and wear a mask/face covering at all times.
 Guest seating has been arranged to maintain physical distancing and will remain in place for all services and visitation in the funeral home.

 Funeral services are still currently permitted at churches and places of worship.
-Each place of worship will have their own safety protocols in place and we will ensure you are aware of them before the day of the service.
+However, each place of worship may have its own capacity limits in place and we will ensure you are aware of them before the day of the service.

 Our Coffee Lounge remains closed and receptions are not available.
 Please do not bring outside food or beverages into our funeral homes.